Love on the Ground: Plot

 On the streets of Paris, a man mysteriously collects a group of people, finally leading them into a small apartment to witness a theatre performance.
 The audience, in close proximity to the actors, become voyeurs.
 As they walk from room to room, they watch as bumbling Silvano (Bo) attempts to hide his two girlfriends, Charlotte (Chaplin) and Emily (Birkin), from each other in this same crowded apartment.
-While the actors feel frustrated at the shambles of a set they must work with, the play's author, Clément Roquemaure (Kalfon), is silently auditioning them for his new play, to be held at his strangely empty mansion.
+While the actors feel frustrated at the shambles of a set they must work with, the play's author, Clément Roquemaure (Kalfon), is silently auditioning them for his new play, to be performed at his strangely empty mansion.

 After arriving at the unusual mansion, which has many wildly painted rooms, Charlotte and Emily start to experience disturbing visions, in part due to the presence of a magician, Paul, who also lives at the mansion.
 As the rehearsal progresses, the two actresses' visions start to unearth a romantic calamity that took place at the mansion.
 The final performance of the play places the two actresses into a possible tragic re-enactment of the very horror they are only now beginning to understand.